ChukwudiUzoma/example-voting-app-v2/README.md

-ample voting app for docker stack
+Using deployments instead of pods to implement a simple voting app which demonstrates various stacks in docker